-Figure 3: These compare voter policy positions on economic and social issues (top panel) by party voted for with party manifesto scores on social and economic issues (bottom panel) for similar issues.
+Figure 3: Comparison of mean voter (L-R) policy positions on economic and socio-cultural issues by party voted for (top panel), with party positions on economic and socio-cultural issues (bottom panel).

-We suggest that this introduces a complicated set of dynamics.
-On the one hand, the Brahmin Left block has significant internal consistency on social issues, and a significant gap between it and the merchant right on social issues.
-But on the other hand, there remainss gaps between voters of each party on economic issues.
+We suggest this introduces a complicated set of dynamics.
+The left bloc parties have largely offered leftist socio-cultural positions, except for the Liberals in 2004 and 2008, while the Conservatives have largely expectedly not.
+Thus, there is mostly internal consistency on social issues.
+But there remain significant gaps between some parties and their voters on economic issues.
+In particular, Liberal voters are quite leftist economically, averaging around 0.4 on the (0-1) scale, and have increasingly moved left since 2015.
+However, the Liberal party has largely remained centrist on the economy up until 2015, when Trudeau then moved the party substantially leftward to outflank the NDP and attain a majority government.
+Unfortunately, the 2019 election has not yet been coded by MARPOR, but an examination of Varieties of Democracy (V-Dem) data confirms that the party moved back towards a more centrist position in 2019 (Lührmann et al. 2020).
 Might this lay the groundwork for a type of competition on economic issues in a “progressive primary” between the Liberals and the NDP followed by a general election fought on social issues?
-If so, this might mean that the overall finding of a Brahmin left dominated by educated voters might still generate serious proposals for redistribution that can periodically prevail if the conditions are right, largely because of the pressure inside the left block provided by the NDP, dominated by poorer voters.
+If so, this might mean that the overall finding of a “Brahmin Left” dominated by educated voters might still generate serious proposals for redistribution that can periodically prevail if the conditions are right, largely because of the pressure inside the left bloc provided by the NDP, dominated by pro-redistribution and poorer voters.

 CONCLUSION

-In examining the competing impact of education and income on vote choice, we find clear evidence that the Canadian electorate is dominated by an increasingly disconnected education and income cleavage whereby degree holders are more likely to support the NDP and Liberals, and less likely to support the Conservatives.
+In examining the competing impact of education and income on vote choice, we find clear evidence that the Canadian electorate is dominated by an increasingly disconnected education and income cleavage, whereby degree holders are more likely to support the NDP and Liberals, and less likely to support the Conservatives.
 This is entirely consistent with the development of a “Brahmin Left” and a “Merchant Right” thesis.
 However, the consequences of this are not entirely clear.
-First, when we pull apart the left block, we find that education and income are working in different ways for the NDP and the Liberals.
+First, when we pull apart the left bloc, we find that education and income are working in different ways for the NDP and the Liberals.
 Educated voters are increasingly flocking to the Liberals, while poorer voters are increasingly turning to the NDP.
 The Conservatives, by contrast, are taking poorly educated and richer voters.
-Here, this dynamic offers something of a complication for the general Piketty thesis that the transformation of the left is a culprit in increasing income inequality.
-In Canada, at least, a significant part of the left block features a relatively poorer (and increasingly so) electorate.
+This dynamic offers something of a complication for the general Piketty thesis that the transformation of the left is a culprit in increasing income inequality.
+In Canada, at least, a significant part of the left bloc features a relatively poorer (and increasingly so) electorate.

-We documented the importance of partialling out the left block when we followed Abou-Chadi and Hix and examined the interaction of redistributive preferences and education for the individual parties.
+We documented the importance of picking apart the left bloc when we followed Abou-Chadi and Hix (2021) and examined the interaction of redistributive preferences and education for the individual parties.
 There, we found that NDP degree voters – but not Liberal degree voters – were more redistributive than those without degrees.
-This raises some doubts about the overall commitment of the broad “Brahmin Left” block in Canada to make commitments to redistribution.
+This raises some doubts about the overall commitment of the broad “Brahmin Left” bloc in Canada to make commitments to redistribution.